 RITHIM staff will provide the administrative support necessary to support CHIPER in their work reviewing applications, and also guide the goals of the harmonization initiative to best serve the research community in Manitoba.

-RITHIM will transition from an initiative to an operating division of Research Manitoba in 2020.
+RITHIM will transition from an initiative to a department of Research Manitoba in 2020.

 There are multiple entities involved in RITHIM, as we seek to incorporate feedback from everyone involved in the review of health research in Manitoba.
 The project team is led by Research Manitoba, with assistance from the change management department at the University of Manitoba, technological implementation developers, representatives from the George & Fay Yee Centre for Healthcare Innovation and other consultants.